Educate & Empower

 We hope this appreciation note finds you in good health and high spirits.
 We want to take this opportunity to express our deepest gratitude for your generous and unwavering support of six remarkable girls in Kenya on their educational journeys.
 What began four years ago with Debbie as a small initiative has blossomed into a life-changing movement, transforming the futures of these young women.

-Debbie, Jennifer, and Robin thank you BIG.
+Debbie, Jennifer, Robin and Casey thank you BIG.
 Extend our heartfelt appreciation to your families and your networks for allowing you to support this worthy cause in Kenya, Africa.
 Among countless causes worldwide, we are truly honoured that you chose to stand with us.
 Because of your investment, we hope you feel like part of our team.
 To keep you connected, we will send updates three to four times a year, sharing stories of our progress along with photos we hope you will cherish.
 You can also follow our journey and learn more about our impact at Educate a Girl in Kenya – GlobalGiving

 We hope you find this partnership valuable and rewarding.
 Please consider sharing our project at ( Educate a Girl in Kenya – GlobalGiving) with your friends and family on social media or in conversation.
 We would love to hear your story about why you chose to support us; your friends would too.